manncz/medicaid-supp/README.md

-# Supplemental Codes to "Evaluating the Effects of ACA Medicaid Expansion on Mortality with Design-Based Inference and Censored Outcomes"
+# Supplementary Analytical Material to "Early effects of 2014 U.S. Medicaid expansions on mortality: Design-based inference for impacts on small subgroups despite small-cell suppression"

 ## Contents